 Apply for Admission

-Are you a high school senior in Oklahoma interested in earning college credit now AND earning a tuition waiver?
-High school juniors also may earn college credit, however, tuition waivers are not available.
+Are you a high school junior or senior in Oklahoma interested in earning college credit AND earning a tuition waiver?

 Northwestern will allow you to earn up to 24 hours of college credit (six hours per fall/spring semesters or nine hours in summer).
 Tuition will be waived up to 18 credit hours per academic year for high school seniors who qualify for concurrent enrollment (the waiver does not include the cost of books or mandatory fees).